 - 16 slices day old white sandwich bread, cut into 1/4-inch cubes

 - 8 tbsp unsalted butter

 - 2 leeks, split in half, cleaned and sliced

 - 1/4 cup loosely packed fresh sage, finely chopped

 - 1/4 cup chopped parsley

-- Preheat oven to 325 degrees.
+- Preheat oven to 300 degrees.

 - While the bread toasts, heat a large skillet to a medium heat.
 Add butter.
 Once butter has melted, add onion, celery, leeks, sage and 1/2 teaspoon salt.
 Saute until leeks and onions are soft, about 5-6 minutes.
 Add poultry seasoning and chopped parsley.
 Cook another minute.
+Remove from heat.

 - Add chicken stock, melted butter, and eggs to a large bowl.
 Whisk to combine.
 Add toasted bread, warm veggies, and remaining 1/2 teaspoons salt on top.
 Toss until combined.

 - At this point if you like a more wet stuffing, add a little bit more chicken stock.
 Season to taste with salt and pepper.